-Our near term objective is to advance the final clinical development, gain marketing approval and then maximize the commercial opportunity of TOCOSOL Paclitaxel.
-Based on discussions with the FDA, we have outlined a regulatory strategy for TOCOSOL Paclitaxel that gives us three pathways for getting the product approved.
-Our goal with the regulatory strategy is to gain the fastest possible market entry with a competitive label while in parallel pursuing opportunities to further differentiate the product.
-Our strategy is as follows:
+Our near-term objective is to advance the final clinical development, gain marketing approval and then maximize the commercial opportunity of TOCOSOL Paclitaxel.
+Based on discussions with the U.S. Food and Drug Administration (FDA), we have outlined a regulatory strategy for TOCOSOL Paclitaxel that gives us three development paths.
+Our goal with the regulatory strategy is to gain the fastest possible market entry with a competitive label while in parallel pursuing opportunities to expand the label indications to further differentiate the product.
+Our strategy for product approval includes parallel development under three separate paths explained below.

-• 505(b)(2).
-We will seek initial approval of TOCOSOL Paclitaxel with a 505(b)(2) NDA submission, which relies on the FDA's previous findings of safety and effectiveness of an approved product, with additional data supporting any changes to the previously approved product (e.g., dosing regimen or formulation).
+- 505(b)(2).
+We will seek initial approval of TOCOSOL Paclitaxel with a 505(b)(2) New Drug Application (NDA) submission, which relies on the FDA's previous findings of safety and effectiveness of an approved product (Taxol®), with additional data supporting any changes to the previously approved product (e.g., dosing regimen or formulation).
 The FDA's use of this approval mechanism is designed to encourage innovation without creating duplicate work, such as conducting studies to demonstrate what is already known about a drug.
 We will seek to demonstrate pharmacokinetic comparability between the active amounts of paclitaxel delivered for treatment by TOCOSOL Paclitaxel and Taxol, as well as to confirm the linkage between paclitaxel pharmacokinetics and anti-tumor effect.
-We recently initiated a randomized crossover clinical pharmacology study to compare TOCOSOL Paclitaxel and Taxol, with both drugs given at 175 mg/m2 every three weeks (the approved dose of Taxol).
-If comparable pharmacokinetics of active paclitaxel can be shown between our product and Taxol, we would then conduct a single comparative clinical trial to assure that the efficacy provided by TOCOSOL Paclitaxel is comparable to that for which Taxol has already been approved.
-The NDA submission would likely follow in late 2005 or early 2006, seeking approval to market TOCOSOL Paclitaxel under the indications for which Taxol is currently approved.

-- New indication for taxanes.
-Under this component of our strategy, we will pursue approval for the treatment of inoperable or metastatic urothelial transitional cell cancers (mostly urinary bladder cancer), an indication for which there is currently no FDA-approved therapy.
+In the fourth quarter of 2003, we initiated a randomized crossover clinical pharmacology study to compare TOCOSOL Paclitaxel and Taxol, with both drugs given at 175 mg/m every three weeks (the approved dose of Taxol).
+If comparable pharmacokinetics of active paclitaxel can be shown between our product and Taxol, we would then seek concurrence from the FDA to conduct a single comparative clinical trial to assure that the efficacy provided by TOCOSOL Paclitaxel is comparable to that for which Taxol has already been approved.
+The NDA submission would likely follow in late 2005 or early 2006, seeking approval to market TOCOSOL Paclitaxel under the indications for which Taxol is currently approved. - New indication for taxanes.
+Under this component of our strategy, we will pursue approval for the treatment of inoperable or metastatic urothelial transitional cell cancers (mostly urinary bladder cancers), an indication for which there is currently no FDA-approved therapy.
 In October 2003, we announced that we were granted Fast Track designation by the FDA for the development of TOCOSOL Paclitaxel for this indication.
-We plan to initiate a Phase 2b study in bladder cancer using weekly dosing of TOCOSOL Paclitaxel by the end of 2003. - Taxane-approved indications.
-We will conduct trials in ovarian and breast cancers, for which paclitaxel given once every three weeks is already approved, to support labeling of TOCOSOL Paclitaxel for weekly treatment of those diseases or to use higher doses of paclitaxel given every three weeks, potentially leading to greater anti-tumor efficacy.
-The data from these clinical trials would support supplemental new drug applications (SNDA's) following a 505(b)(2) NDA, if successful, or provide supportive data for standard NDA submissions in the event that the 505(b)(2) strategy is unsuccessful.
-We plan to initiate Phase 2b studies in ovarian and breast cancers by the end of 2003.
+We initiated a Phase 2b study in bladder cancer using weekly dosing of TOCOSOL Paclitaxel in the fourth quarter of 2003.

+Taxane-approved indications.
+We will conduct trials in ovarian and breast cancers, for which paclitaxel given once every three weeks is already approved, to support labeling of TOCOSOL Paclitaxel for weekly treatment of those diseases or to use higher doses of TOCOSOL Paclitaxel given every three weeks, potentially leading to greater anti-tumor efficacy.
+The data from these clinical trials would support Supplemental New Drug Applications (SNDA's) following a 505(b)(2) NDA, if successful, and provide supportive data for both a 505(b)(2) NDA or for a standard NDA submission in the event that the 505(b)(2) strategy is unsuccessful.
+We plan to initiate Phase 2b studies in ovarian and breast cancers during 2004.